VicMarquez/VicMarquez/README.md

 👩‍🏫 I enjoy teaching and scientific outreach.

-📄 My doctoral thesis focused on the impacts of land use changes on ecological systems, adding valuable insights to my research.
+📄 My doctoral thesis focused on the impacts of land use changes on ecological systems

 🥋 Passionate about martial arts, I find balance and inspiration in the discipline and philosophy of the practice